Best Cloud Storage Apps for iPhone

 Google Drive Cloud Storage app for iPhone

-• The free plan includes 15GB of free storage
+• A free plan that offers a generous 15GB of storage.

-• You can get Family Sharing through Google One
+• Family Sharing option is available through Google One.

 Google Drive review